mvolpato/mvolpato/README.md

 ### I am Michele Volpato 👋

-- 💻 Working on various apps at [Touchwonders](https://touchwonders.com);
+- 💻 Working on various apps at [Touchwonders](https://touchwonders.com): Flutter, Swift, TypeScript, Firebase, DevOps;
 - 🌱 Learning Dart and Flutter;
-- 📱 I’m looking to collaborate on mobile app projects: Swift or Flutter;
+- 📱 I’m looking to collaborate on Flutter projects;
 - 📫 How to reach me: [personal website](https://volpato.nl), [programming blog](https://ishouldgotosleep.com).
 You can find my email address there.

 ### Latest articles from my websites